ZachAttakk/adventofcode/2021/readme.md

 It's working and I'm struggling and I can't figure it out until I saw the line at the top says "just the first fold".
 Idiot!

 And now it works.

+### Part 2

+> Finish folding the transparent paper according to the instructions.
+The manual says the code is always eight capital letters.
+What code do you use to activate the infrared thermal imaging camera system?

+Mm...
+I'm gonna have to write a print grid thing.
+OK that was easy...